a chapter of the LGBT Community Network

 Our Story

 LGBTQ Merced was established in 2023 in order to create a central place for queer folks in Merced County and the surrounding areas to find community and resources.
+We hold numerous monthly events that are free and open to the public, including crafting, a silent book club, and pizza parties.
+We also help people change their name and gender legally, and provide customized health and mental health referrals for LGBTQ+ people seeking compassionate care in the valley.

 Queer politics in Merced have been contentious and disconnected for too long.
 We believe that by creating and promoting ethical and transparent systems of democratic, queer leadership, our community can come together to create incredible events, initiatives, and a sense of belonging for all queer residents of the Central Valley, from Los Banos to Mariposa, and from Turlock to Madera.